For posture, strength and injury prevention

 Front Elbow Plank

-Support your spine, reduce pain risk and unlock full-body strength
+Support your spine, reduce the risk of pain, and unlock the power of your entire body.

-A strong lower back helps protect against strains and injuries, especially during compound movements like squats, deadlifts, and overhead presses.
+A strong lower back helps protect against strains and injuries, especially during compound exercises like squats, deadlifts, and overhead presses.
 Training this area improves posture, core strength, and spinal alignment.
-For people with sedentary jobs or a history of back discomfort, strengthening the lower back can also help reduce stiffness and improve day-to-day mobility.
-It’s a key area for both athletes and everyday lifters.
+For individuals with a sedentary profession or a history of back problems, strengthening the lower back can also help reduce stiffness and improve daily mobility.
+It is a crucial area for both athletes and recreational weightlifters.

 Built for progress